cwoac/nvvim/README.md

 I've made a quick screencast [here](http://showterm.io/3668688fe06b53482da16) outlining basic usage.

-* (Optionally) Use `index.py` to initialise the database with existing notes (see below).
-* run `nvim` from within that directory.
+run `nvim` from within that directory.
 You will be presented with two windows - on the right is the main pane where the note is displayed; on the left the list of search results.
 The first line of the search box is the current search term.

 Use `[[` to trigger vim's autocomplete with the list of availiable titles.